thedynamiclinker/sudocode/root/bin/sleep.md

 ---

-TODO: Finish this when you're less sick.
+TODO:
+- Mention: Y (upsilon) with Pythagoras quote.
+- Mention: How Y has many sounds in different languages and came from waw.
+- Mention: We're at a fork in the road too.
-TODO: Have 0 and 1 decide to call the group wheel.
+- Mention: 0 and 1 decide to call the group wheel.
+- Mention: Wheel gives you root access to the book.
+- Mention: Decoder rings as the secret wheel.
+- Mention: AX and the abecedaria.
+- Mention: Old church slavonic alphabet ordering.
+- Mention: Church christening ceremonies and the αΩ alphabet ritual.
-TODO: Mention decoder rings, Y (upsilon) quote from Pythagoras, and how Y has many sounds in different languages and came from waw.
-They each choose a char to represent them in the secret group.
+- Mention: We should each choose a character to represent us in the secret group.
+- Mention: There are still some unused letters in /etc/group.
+- Mention: Greek?
+What's secret about Greek?
+Any child can learn Greek.
+- Mention: This will both further the story and give hints for /sbin/sudo.
+- Mention: From now on, 1 has write access to /root.